-If the Explorers don't have a Bird they will have to venture forward without knowing, exposing them to a higher degree of Blight.
+If the Explorers don't have a Bird or the INSIGHT roll fails they will have to venture forward without knowing, exposing them to a higher degree of Blight.
 Any Blight Levels of 1 or more is increased by +1.